zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

-### Payouts `Business Paybil`
+### Payouts `Business Paybill`
-The endpoint allows businesses to send money to a business paybil.
+The endpoint allows businesses to send money to a business paybill.
 To implement it in our gem we will need a method `payouts` in `Mygem` class.
 The method will accept `category`, `amount`, `recipient_no` and `reference`  parameters.
 The user consuming the gem will need to pass the arguments when making call to this method.
-> category will be `BusinessPaybil` , recepient_no a `paybil` number and recepient_type  `shorcode`
+> category will be `BusinessPaybill` , recepient_no a `paybill` number and recepient_type  `shorcode`

 ```ruby
 def self.payouts(category,amount,recipient_no,reference)